DataDog/integrations-core/oracle/README.md

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Stand Alone" xxx -->

 Create a read-only `datadog` user with proper access to your Oracle Database Server.
-Connect to your Oracle database with an administrative user (e.g. `SYSDBA` or `SYSOPER`) and run:
+Connect to your Oracle database with an administrative user, such as `SYSDBA` or `SYSOPER`, and run:

 ```text
 -- Enable Oracle Script.